kitnato/neverquest/source/data/manual.md

 ## Retirement

 When reaching a certain stage, retirement is unlocked.
-This restarts the quest from stage 1 with power level 0, no essence, no skills, no crew and no gear.
-However, all carried [relics](#relics) are retained.
+This restarts the game from stage 1 with power level 0, no essence, no skills and no gear.
+However, all hired crew members are retained, and so are all carried [relics](#relics).
 A [trait](#traits) can be also chosen that confers a permanent bonus.

 ### Traits

-Traits are permanent passive abilities acquired upon [retiring](#retirement) for all subsequent new quests.
+Traits are permanent passive abilities acquired upon [retiring](#retirement) for all subsequent new starts.
 One may be chosen at a time for every retirement.

 #### Brawler